Volume Spread Analysis

 Volume Spread Analysis vs Volume Indicators

 Volume Spread Analysis is different from a volume indicator because it does not rely on a single plotted formula.
 A volume indicator may transform volume into a line, oscillator, or cumulative value.
-VSA instead compares raw volume with price range, close location, and surrounding market structure.
+VSA instead compares raw volume with price range, close location, background context, and follow-through.

 Question Volume indicator Volume Spread Analysis